You are here

 Curriculum vita (CV)

 "A comprehensive (generally three to ten pages) biographical statement emphasizing professional qualifications and activities" (Carl McDaniels, Developing a professional vita or resume, 1990); contrast with resume.
-See Curriculum Vita Guidelines for information on what to include in a CV.

 Individuals holding non-ALA accredited masters degrees are required to document coursework in all areas of Professional Competencies.
 The following types of activities qualify: academic courses taken for credit and continuing education courses.